MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 *  **Rainbow** radio button - The 3D canvas shows elements as purple, blue, green, yellow, orange, and red.

-*  **Use screen texture** radio button - displays the content from the webpage (color or image file) onto the elements.
+*  **Use screen texture** radio button - Renders the content from the webpage (color or image file) onto the elements.

 *  **Use background color** radio button - The 3D canvas shows elements rendered using the background color that's defined for each element.